defeat the enemy, strongholds and spiritual warfare

 Stef: Hello, my beautiful friend, Hilary.
 I’m so excited you’re on the podcast today!
 Welcome!

 Hilary: Hi!
-It’s been great to meet you and get to know you.
-First to have you on my show and now to be here on your show.
+It’s been great meeting you and getting to know you.
+First, it was great having you on my show, and now it’s great to have you on your show.
 It’s just great!

 Stef: Yes!
 I met you back in February at a mastermind and with my crazy in-your-face self, you had to learn to love me very quickly!